NexiusTailer/Nex-AC/README.md

 > * Returns `1 (true)` if the function executed successfully or `0 (false)` if the vehicle does not exist

 #### AntiCheatGetVehicleZAngle(vehicleid, &Float:z_angle)
-> Use to get the z rotation of a vehicle
+> Use to get the z rotation of a vehicle (according to anticheat data)
 > * `vehicleid` - The ID of the vehicle to get the z rotation of
 > * `&Float:z_angle` - A variable to store the z rotation in, passed by reference
 > * Returns `1 (true)` if the function executed successfully or `0 (false)` if the vehicle does not exist